-NOTE: The charger section of the CombiMaster inverter/ charger is always active when shore power is present.
-The rotary master battery switch also acts as a remote ON/OFF switch for the CombiMaster inverter section.
+NOTE: The charger section of the CombiMaster inverter/charger is always active when shore power is present.
+During model year 2023, a change was made so that the rotary master battery switch also acts as a remote ON/OFF switch for the CombiMaster inverter section.
 To maintain remote inverter switching, the MAIN (power) switch, located on the bottom of the CombiMaster, must remain in the OFF (0) position.
+Early model year 2023 TMC Class B motorhomes may not have this feature.

+For TMC Class B motorhomes built prior to this change, ensure that the MAIN (power) switch, located on the bottom of the CombiMaster inverter/charger is OFF, powering the charger while disabling the inverter section.
 If your system has a SmartRemote, the inverter can be remotely turned off by pressing P1 (see illustration).